 Not Paying More

-During office hours I am dependent on the Mercedes-Benz campus restaurant.
+During office hours, I am dependent on the campus restaurant at Mercedes-Benz.
 Luckily, it offers every day a vegetarian dish, however, sometimes it did not offer anything that suited my taste and I found myself at the salad bar.
-I find it sad that out of five dishes only one is vegetarian.
+I found it sad that out of five dishes only one is vegetarian.
 The other ones always contain meat and when I went to other restaurants I often found very few vegetarian dishes.
-All this made me realize how meat-obsessed our culture is.
+All this made me realise how meat-obsessed our culture is.

-Accomplishing a short term goal is not difficult and it motivates one to extend the experiment once the habit is formed.
+Accomplishing a short-term goal is not difficult and it motivates one to extend the experiment once the habit is formed.
 Meat is not a necessity for a healthy living.
 I survived the month without meat and I plan to drastically reduce eating fish and meat to once or twice a week and will stick to organic and regional meat from trusted farmers.
 When your campus restaurant does not offer vegetarian dishes, then try talking with the restaurant manager.
 If that does not help, then start a petition, bring your own vegetarian food to work, or simply go to a restaurant that offers vegetation dishes.
-Try it out.
-I realized that it is possible to drastically reduce my meat and fish intake while still being able to follow a rounded nutrition plan.
-If you decide to try out this one-month experiment, then do not forget to post your learnings in the comment section.
+I realised that it is possible to drastically reduce my meat and fish intake, while still being able to follow a rounded nutrition plan.
+Try out this one-month experiment and do not forget to document it and inspire others to join you.